tobiaskortus/covid19-search/web_application/backend/README.md

 ## Information retrieval - metadata

-The following sections describes the basic functionality of the metadata analysis for information retrieval in order to gain additional insights (on top of the ad-hoc) on the research topic.
+The following sections describes the basic functionality of the metadata analysis as a second information retrieval model in order to gain additional insights (on top of the ad-hoc search) on the research topic.
-The current state of the matadata analysis can be devided into two main topics which are designed to provide additional information each on the geographical statistics of the publications for a given ad-hoc search request and on the overall statistics of the dataset regardin to the publications of different authors and institutions.
+The current state of the matadata analysis can be devided into two main topics which are designed to provide additional information each on the geographical statistics of the publications for a given ad-hoc search request and on the overall statistics of the dataset regarding to the publications of different authors and institutions.

 ### Geographical Statistics

-In order to retrieve the statistic of the geographical location of institutions involved in a set of given papers, defined by a previous ad-hoc search request.
-The initial preprocessing is in its structure in most parts is similar to the previously described ad-hoc search.
-Basis of the whole process is the search term that is given by the request parameter (as described in the section [Data retrieval from database]()).
-In most cases the intersected document ids are loaded from the cache.
+In order to retrieve the statistic of the geographical location of the institutions involved in a set of given papers, defined by a previous ad-hoc search request a query is performed on the metadata property graph which is described in detail in the [data model documentation](../../processing/README.md).
+The initial preprocessing for the database request is in its structure in most parts similar to the previously described ad-hoc search.
+Basis of the whole process is the search term that is given by the request parameter which is taken into account to fetch the relevant documents from the database.
+In most cases the intersected document ids are therefore loaded from the cache.
 If the data is not represented in the cache the data is loaded in a similar manner as described in the previously mentioned section.
-The main difference is that the document ranking is skipped due to the performance impact of the ranking process, which has no impact on the following retrieval of the geographical statistics.
+In this case the document ranking is skipped due to the performance impact of the ranking process, which has no value for the following retrieval of the geographical statistics.

-The processed document ids are then taken into account in order to get the statistics of geographical location of institutions using the `getCountries` function that performs a search query on the Neo4j metadata property graph which is described in detail in the documentation  [document processing + construction of data models (CORD-19)]().
+The processed document ids are then taken into account in order to get the statistics of geographical location of institutions using the `getCountries` function that performs a search query on the Neo4j metadata property graph which is described in detail in the documentation  [document processing + construction of data models (CORD-19)](../../processing/README.md).

 ```javascript
 /**